ionic-team/ionic-docs/src/pages/building/storage.md

 # Storage

-<p class="intro">Storage is an easy way to store key/value pairs and JSON objects.
+Storage is an easy way to store key/value pairs and JSON objects.
-Storage uses a variety of storage engines underneath, picking the best one available depending on the platform.</p>
+Storage uses a variety of storage engines underneath, picking the best one available depending on the platform.

 When running in a native app context, Storage will prioritize using SQLite, as it's one of the most stable and widely used file-based databases, and avoids some of the